tschaub/suite/integrationdocs/source/howtouse/import.rst

       *Browsing for shapefiles on your local machine*

    .. warning:: If you installed GeoServer as a **Service**, GeoServer will not be able to read any folders outside of the existing data directory.
-You must explicitly grant read access to the folder that contains teh shapefiles for the user "NETWORK SERVICE".
+You must explicitly grant read access to the folder that contains the shapefiles for the user "NETWORK SERVICE".

       For more information on how to grant permissions, please see the following article:  http://www.microsoft.com/windowsxp/using/security/learnmore/accesscontrol.mspx